Annual Bluegrass Weevil in Turf

 Biological Control

 Some research (Vittum 1999) has shown that the beneficial nematode Steinernema carpocapsae can reduce annual bluegrass weevil populations by almost 50%.
-Bt has also been used to reduce larval populations by 50-65% (Vittum 2005).
+Bt can also reduce larval populations by 50-65% (Vittum 2005).
 Spinosad can also be very effective (80% control) against larvae but only when used at a high rate.
 As with all control options, accurate timing is essential to successfully reducing populations.

 Chemical Control